Welcome to the official home page of James Masterton, author of an alarmingly long-running weekly analysis of the UK singles and albums charts.

-Hello, I'm James Masterton.
-Since 1992 I've been writing a weekly guide and analysis to the UK charts.
-Dedicated to telling the story behind each hit, putting chart moves and records in their full context, this has been essential reading for music fans since the very earliest days of the internet.
-Each week in Chart Watch UK I'll tell you the full story behind this week's UK charts.
+I've been writing about the British charts online since 1992, my weekly column dedicated to telling the story behind each hit, putting chart moves and records in their full context.
+Across many different publications this has been essential reading for music fans since the very earliest days of the internet.
+Each week I've tried to tell the full story behind this week's UK charts.
 Who is Number One, and why?
 What are this week's biggest new entries?
 And who is this Drake guy anyway?

 You can also read here the archives of my past work, a library of columns dating back to October 1992.

 But here you can also read some of my other writings, from retrospective pieces on old chart countdowns through to memories of favourite songs and other more in-depth looks at issues relating to the British music charts.
 Updates to these tend to be rather more sporadic than I would sometimes wish, but the latest articles can be found on the feed below, or in a more structured form by clicking on the blog link above.

 Latest Blog Posts